Video games in India: Growth of the gaming industry

+Rating system

+In India, the most widely used video game content rating system PEGI (Pan European Gaming Information), does not have a legal basis that supports it officially but it was semi-officially introduced to the country in 2008–2009 and is used in both foreign and Indian published video games all around the country, and in almost all cases, though India is not officially represented in the PEGI council.
+Other labels can be seen as well such as the German USK specially on second-hand items.

 Local industry

 Video games produced in India

 The first PlayStation 2 video game completely created in India, Hanuman: Boy Warrior, was based on Hindu mythology and followed the story of the Hindu God Hanuman.
 This game was developed by Aurona Technologies Limited, a gaming studio located in Hyderabad.
 The release of the game was controversial because it was criticized for disrespecting the Hindu religion.
 Hindu leader, Rajan Zed, was vocal in the criticism of the game.

 Hanuman was later followed by Don 2: The Game, a tie-in to the film of the same name.
 Besides being released for the PlayStation 2 (also serving as the final PAL region release for the console overall), Don 2 was also released for the PlayStation Portable.

 Nowadays, many studios in India derive most of their income from outsourcing to foreign companies.
 Though most of the studios work on mobile games, there are a few working on projects on PC and consoles, such as Bangalore-based Tentworks Interactive.
 Tentworks Interactive recently revealed India's first major PC game title, City Block Builder, that is set for release in 2021 at the EGX gaming expo.
 City Block Builder won Best of EGX (2019) in London by Cultured Vultures Magazine, marking the first time that an Indian title has won such an award at a foreign expo.

+In 2013, NipsApp Game Studios released Hanuman Fortune, a mobile game inspired by Indian mythology.

+On May 7, 2024, MadMantra released Kamla, a survival horror game set in the 1980s in India.
+In the game, you play as a priest tasked with exorcising a woman named Kamla who has been possessed by a demon.
+The gameplay involves solving puzzles, finding items for a ritual, and evading Kamla when she’s angry.